Fes, Fes and northern Morocco, Morocco

-At dinner, which must be reserved, there is a constantly changing fine dining menu consisting of beautifully presented Moroccan and Mediterranean specialties accompanied by a Moroccan/French wine list.
+At dinner, which must be reserved, there is a constantly changing fine dining menu consisting of beautifully presented Moroccan and Mediterranean specialities accompanied by a Moroccan/French wine list.
 The riad offers different areas for lounging and enjoying a drink indoors and outdoors in different areas of the property - the library is especially comfortable and charming, while the rooftop terrace offers fantastic views.

 For guests looking to unwind, Karawan Riad has a spa with a traditional hammam.
 There are a range of nearby activities and tours to enhance your stay in Fes.
-If you are staying for a night or two, we propose a cultural tour of the monuments of the medina with one of our local guides, or a gastronomic tour of the souks tasting some of the local specialties.
-If you have longer, why not let us organize an excursion for you to visit the ancient Roman site of Volubilis or the magnificent imperial city of Meknes.
+If you are staying for a night or two, we propose a cultural tour of the monuments of the medina with one of our local guides, or a gastronomic tour of the souks tasting some of the local specialities.
+If you have longer, why not let us organise an excursion for you to visit the ancient Roman site of Volubilis or the magnificent imperial city of Meknes.

 James Ferguson (Staff)

-This palatial riad, which opened in January 2015, is a fantastic addition to the Scott Dunn program.
+This palatial riad, which opened in January 2015, is a fantastic addition to the Scott Dunn programme.
 Up until recently the choice of top end accommodation in the city was very limited, so this is a very welcome option as it offers a truly sumptuous place to stay, coupled with impeccable service.